-Learn an easy way to make Kokedama to create your own indoor string garden.
+Learn an easy way to make Kokedama and create your own indoor string garden.
 This tutorial requires just a few items and can be made in less than an hour.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) Click here to read my full disclosure policy.

-Next take some sheet moss and cover the roots.
+Step 3.
+Use sheet moss to cover the roots.

 Using waxed twine, wrap the moss up firmly around the root ball, crisscrossing, similar to rolling a ball of yarn, until the moss is held in place.

 You can then display the plant on a dish or tray, or, make a hanging string garden.
 To hang the moss balls, use two pieces of jute that cross underneath, and tie together at the top.
 I hung them from simple white nails at the top of the window.

 This way I can easily remove them for watering, which I plan to do by soaking them in water for a few minutes, about once a week if needed.
 They should be very light by the time they need to be watered.
 I also have a little mister which I can use to keep them hydrated.